PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

      )
 ```

-One section has been added to read the content of the readme file and provied it at the end of the setup.py as 'long_description'.
+One section has been added to read the content of the readme file and provided it at the end of the setup.py as 'long_description'.
 There is also a parameter 'install_requires' which can be filled with additional packages that are required for the plugin.
 This plugin requires for instance in addition to cbpi the packages 'smbus2' and 'scd30_i2c'.

 ### Creation of plugin package and upload to pypi.org